thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 CroMas development take place on GitHub.
 Please submit any bug that you may encounter to the issue tracker with a reproducible example demonstrating the problem, in accordance with the issue template, present in contributing files

 ```
-├── assets
+├── .github
 ├── android                          // Files required for running the application on an Android
+│   ├── android
-│   └── Images
+│   └── ios
-├── ios                           // The files required for running the application on an iOS
+├── assets                           // The files required for running the application on an iOS
-├── macos
+├── asv_bench
-├── linux
+├── database
-├── lib                           // Contains main.dart which is the flutter apps entry point
+├── example                          // Contains eamples and use cases for the hardware & mobile
+├── hardware
+│   ├── main.py
+│   └── master                       // Contains the code for operators, including master access
+├── sphinx
+├── templates
+├── test                             // Contain sthe code for unit testing the app, and hardware
-│   ├── screens
+│   ├── app
-│   └── main.dart
+│   └── hardware
-├── pubspec.yaml                  // Contains the metadata, configuration specific to the app
+├── versions                         // Contains the ziped versions of all major stable releases
-├── web
-│   └── icons
+└── .mailmap
-└── pubspecam.lock                // It contain the version of each dependencies and packages
 ```

 To run the application, start debugging by clicking **Run > Start Debugging** from the main IDE window (or press F5).
 If you are using [VS Code](https://code.visualstudio.com/), you should see a set of Flutter specific entries in the status bar, including a [Flutter SDK](https://docs.flutter.dev/get-started/install) version and a device name (or a message displaying No Devices).
 The Flutter extension automatically selects the latest device connected.
 However, if you have multiple devices/simulators connected, click device in the status bar to see a pick-list at the top of the screen.
 Select the device, you want to use for running, or debugging, and finally, run this application.